mw-orcl/Move_Improve/lab-accounts.md

+## SQL Developer

+Download SQL Developer for use with the database.
+Select the version for your OS.  [https://www.oracle.com/tools/downloads/sqldev-v192-downloads.html](https://www.oracle.com/tools/downloads/sqldev-v192-downloads.html)

 ## Object Store Password

 This password will be used by the database to access the Oracle Object Store in one of the labs.
 Note it for now.